founder & EXECUTIVE Director

 Alexandra Ofori-Atta is a Ghanaian-American, Minnesota native living in Chicago, IL.

 She is a photographer and aspiring creative director exploring the intersections of tech, design, fashion, advertising, entrepreneurship, and the African Diaspora.

 In her free time you can find her getting her money’s worth on HBO and Netflix, freelancing, and exploring a variety of other creative outlets.
 As the Social Media Coordinator for Black Girl in Om, Alexandra is excited to help other women of color foster wellness in themselves and their communities.

-Head of Strategic Alliances and Business Development
+Director of Strategic Alliances and Business Development

 Tiffany Hardin is the Head of Strategic Alliances and Business Development for Lauren Ash and Black Girl In Om.
 Together, they develop strategies to elevate and expand the mission aligning with brands and organizations that share our values.
 Hardin is an award winning executive with over 15 years of experience in partnerships, events and integrated marketing.
 Tiffany is the founder of her own consultancy and startup focused on influencer & celebrity research, valuation and access called SOCIAL ARMM (asset research and media management.)
 In addition to her role with Black Girl in Om, she currently sits as the Director of Programming and Partnerships at WeWork supporting the innovative initiative Creator Awards.